archive-of-now/archive-of-now.github.io/_trinity/authority-experiment-complex.md

 ---
+version: "1.0"
+series: "Trinity Framework"
+kind: case-study
 sort_index: 30
+nav_title:
+tags:
+  - trinity
+  - systems
+  - essays

-title: The Authority–Experiment Complex
+title: "The Authority–Experiment Complex"
 description: |
   Examines how mid-century psychology converted shocking experiments into portable recipes for managing compliance in bureaucracies, militaries, and markets.

+deck: |
+  How Behavioral Science Rebuilt Obedience After 1945

 ---

-*How Behavioral Science Rebuilt Obedience After 1945*

 > Hypothesis: the post‑war wave of behavioral research on obedience,
 > conformity, and conditioning was not an academic curiosity.
 It was an